RoboMaster-Club/Electrical-System/README.md

  `Made by @Lazloian`

   System Controller uses a transparent OLED in front of the driver's camera to display information to the driver.
+Board recieves info from ammo detector and tof sensors

   HUD Info